MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 > [!NOTE]
 > Before you can start releasing updates, please log into App Center by running the `appcenter login` command

-In it's most basic form, this command only requires one parameter: your owner name + "/" + app name.
+In its most basic form, this command only requires one parameter: your owner name + "/" + app name.

 ```shell
 appcenter codepush release-cordova -a <ownerName>/<appName>